I woke up with a cat sitting on my chest. “Hey Fee.” I said. “You saying good-bye?” I ran my fingers over her stiff coat. “I’m going to miss you.”

 She purred under my fingers and nuzzled against my hand.
 “Be at peace, girl.”
 I said sitting up and holding the strange cat to my chest.

-This is nice.
-A strange voice in my head said.
-Your lovely is at peace with the others.
+_This is nice._ A strange voice in my head interrupted. _Your lovely is at peace with the others._

 I felt the tear slide down my cheek and I wiped it away with my shoulder.
 “Hey Eddie.
 It’s good to have you here.”
 I rubbed the cat’s belly and his head and I let the power go.
 My grip on the control.
 I let it go.
 It was probably the hardest thing I had to do.
 It was like a hand cramp that came with a death grip on the steering wheel of a car just after an accident.
 Or so I imagined anyway.

 My heart pounded in my chest.
 My breathing was ragged but I focused on petting the cat in my lap.
 It was something Fee never let me do.
 She was always too human for the petting and so much like a cat.
 Eddie was different.
 I didn’t know what he was, but he wasn’t like anything else I ever knew – a dream come true.
 I laughed, much like Alex.
 I wondered how strange it might seem to others to know that I never saw the face of the man I loved even though I’d known him most of my life.
 His voice and his eyes were always the same, but he’d never worn his true face.
 At least not anything I would recognize now.
 Maybe as a boy.
 I did remember that little boy.
 I loved Alex and I felt him in the elevator as he rode up.
 He looked up in my direction and I felt like I could almost see him.
 Ant looked in my direction when I sensed him too.

 _They recognize your power._ The voice in my head sounded.
 Eddie no longer sounded like Mushu and I was grateful for that.
 He was just a whisper in my head now.
 Like the magic of the book. _One and the same._ he said.
 And I understood better.